narraabhigna/Abhigna-Narra/README.md

 ## About Me

 🔭 I am a Pre-Final year UG with majors in Computer Science at ABV-IIITM Gwalior .<br>
-👩‍💻 I find my technical interests in Problem Solving, Machine Learning, and Data Science!
+👩‍💻 I find my technical interests in Problem Solving, Machine Learning, and Web Development!

 ## Languages and Tools
 <p align="center">